Contact

 Only via additional developments

-BigCommerce also offers internationalization , but on a more modular level.
-Necessary features like multilingual or multicurrency support can usually only be enabled with third-party apps or additional setup.
-This creates flexibility, but also requires more maintenance and technical support.
+BigCommerce also offers internationalization features, but in a more modular way.
+Key functions like multi-language or multi-currency support often require third-party apps or extra configuration.
+This gives you more flexibility, but it also increases your maintenance workload and technical overhead.

-If you want to enter new markets with manageable effort, Shopify offers a complete toolkit.
-BigCommerce gives you more design freedom.
+If you want to enter new markets with minimal complexity, Shopify gives you a complete, ready-to-use toolkit.
+BigCommerce offers more creative freedom but with more responsibility.

 shopify vs bigcommerce pricing